 Plenty Of Room At Guantanamo Bay for Trump's 'Bad Dudes'

-If President Donald Trump wants to keep his promise to send new detainees to the detention center at Guantanamo Bay, there's plenty of room.
+If President Trump wants to keep his promise to send new detainees to the detention center at Guantanamo Bay, there's plenty of room.

 "We haven't received any orders to take additional detainees in," says Navy Capt.
 John Filostrat.
 "But if given the order, we could go ahead and comply."